Uchechi-A/Uchechi-A/README.md

 - 🌱 I'm currently learning Tableau, and here are a few projects I've been working on so far.
 - ⚡ Fun fact: ...

+# Project

+## HR Analytics Dashboard

+Goal: To determined the attrition rate in the company and extract insights on attrition rate based on department, educational qualification, gender and age group.

+Description: The dataset contains HR data records.
+The records include the employee information (education field, gender, age group, department, hourly rate, monthly income,attrition overtime etc).

+Skills: data analysis, data visualization.

+Technology/Tool: Tabeau.

+Results:The insights reveal that attrition rates are particularly high in the R&D and Sales departments.
+Employees with bachelor's and master's degrees show higher attrition rates.
+When job satisfaction is considered,R&D and Sales departments also showed record high dissatisfactory rate.
+Additionally, men across all age groups also experience elevated attrition rates.

 <!---
 Uchechi-A/Uchechi-A is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.